flype44/VControl/DOCUMENTATION.md

 This command patches the AmigaOS 3.x LowLevel.library, so that it can makes use of the GAMEPADs for APOLLO V4(+).

-It provides full direction and buttons support to OS-Friendly games that supports CD32 pads, for both USB ports (JOY1 and JOY2).
+It provides full direction and buttons support to OS-Friendly games that supports CD32 pads, for the two USB game ports (JOY1 and JOY2).

 It applies only to compatible Vampire boards, with embedded SAGA USB JOYPORTs (eg. `V4`, `V4+`).